estates-monitor/betterelephant.github.io/source/_posts/2014-07-11-london-assembly-investigation-into-housing-estate-refurbishment-and-demolition.markdown

 <div style="width:330px; font-size:80%; text-align:center;"><a href="https://www.flickr.com/photos/46360829@N03/sets/72157645684757965/"><img src="/images/sixacresafter.JPG" width="330" height="220"></a>Six Acres estate after regen - more photos <a href="https://www.flickr.com/photos/46360829@N03/sets/72157645684757965/">[here.]</a></div>
 </center>
 </br>
-{% img right /images/Pickles_TearDownEstates.jpg 300 600 %}So the question is - can Six Acres be held up as a positive example of regeneration? and can it be used to halt the advance of the approaching tidal wave of needless council estate demolitons and sell-offs?
+{% img right /images/Pickles_TearDownEstates.jpg 300 600 %}So the question is - can Six Acres estate be held up as a positive example of regeneration? and can it be used in time to halt the approaching onslaught of  council estate demolitons and sell-offs?
 </br>
 </br>
 </br>